lionzan/Exponential-Ocean/exampleSite/content/about/_index.md

 ---
-title: Ocean Impact Coach
+title: Leonardo Zangrando<br/>Ocean Impact Coach
 image: images/hero-image-wide.jpg
-description: This is meta description.
+description: I work with integrity, transparency and out-of-the-box thinking, to help Powerful People achieve an exponential Impact on Ocean sustainability.

 ---
 I am a Consultant, Advisor and Coach with a passion for the Ocean.